 The most common reaction I've heard to making an ATC is, “They are so small, aren't they hard to make?”.
 I'm sure those of you who have made one will agree with me that once you try art as small as this, you'll fall in love with it!
 The compact area you have to work in makes an ATC so easy to complete.
 Working small does take a little adjusting to at first, especially if you are used to creating a larger collage, but once you make a few ATCs, you'll see creating them is very simple and fast to do!
 I'll often create extras as it hardly takes any more time at all to make a few more.
 Great for swaps!

-Thanks for looking at my Artist Trading Cards.
-For a lesson I wrote on various ways to create your own ATCs, click here!
+Thanks for looking at a few of my ATCs.
+Click here for a lesson I wrote on various ways to create Artist Trading Cards.